 Regional Event Host

-Reunion Ambassadors represent each reunion class and collaborate with the Office of Alumni & Family Engagement and Advancement staff in three main areas related to Alumni Weekend: connecting, contributing, and celebrating.
-The primary role of a Reunion Ambassador involves outreach to classmates to encourage participation in Alumni Weekend.Role Description (.docx)
+Reunion Advocate represent each reunion class and collaborate with the Office of Alumni & Family Engagement and Advancement staff in three main areas related to Alumni Weekend: connecting, contributing, and celebrating.
+The primary role of a Reunion Advocate involves outreach to classmates to encourage participation in Alumni Weekend.Role Description

 By invitation only, volunteers who are invited to attend our bi-annual Insiders Summit will join us virtually or on campus for events and updates from the College.